How to Get Working Papers for Minors

 The FLSA also bans minors from certain occupations considered hazardous, such as coal mining, using balers and compactors, roofing work, operating certain power-driving machines, and more.

 Additionally, many states have their own child labor laws with higher minimum ages than the FLSA.
-In these cases, the higher minimum age always is taken.
+In these cases, the higher minimum age always applies.
+Consult your state department of labor for more information about child labor laws in your area.

 Do I Need Working Papers?